 As I spoke earlier in my previous article ‘’Trade Service Business Boundaries and Burnout- Lessons from Tennis’’– Passion and Commitment have become the two major factors that lead Tradespeople to live a life of hustle.
 While the passion to build the business or cover hours overnight can turn into an addiction to work, lack of boundaries and burnouts, we must understand that being ‘’Busy is not a badge of honour’’

-As a business coach in the industry, I have something to say to the business owners and Tradespeople who put in an extra hour or two of effort into work.
+As a business coach in the industry, I have Tips for Tradespeople who put in an extra hour or two of effort into work.
 There are two schools of thought when it comes to working and,

 When I say “Hustle”, it is based on ‘’working harder and longer than anyone else’’ versus taking the “working smarter and not harder” approach to business.